aziabatz/cunqa/README.md

 ```
 ### 3. `qdrop` command
 Once the work is finished, the raised QPUs should be dropped in order to not monopolize computational resources.

-The `qdrop` command can be used to drop a set of QPUs raised with a single `qraise` simply by passing its `SLURM_JOB_ID`:
+The `qdrop` command can be used to drop all the QPUs raised with a single `qraise` by passing the corresponding qraise `SLURM_JOB_ID`:
 ```console
 qdrop SLURM_JOB_ID
 ```
 Note that the ```SLURM_JOB_ID``` can be obtained, for instance, executing the `squeue` command.

-If the user wants to drop all the raised QPUs, just execute:
+To drop all the raised QPUs, just execute:
 ```console
 qdrop --all
 ```

+## ACKNOWLEDGEMENTS